-Our children are either blind or suffer from severely impaired vision.
-Additionally, many of them are to some degree autistic.
+Some of our children are either blind or suffer from severely impaired vision.
+Others show symptoms of the autism spectrum.
 Many have pronounced fears, some don’t speak at all or very little, some don’t engage with others or deal with movement disabilities.
-In some of the children we observe very quick progress in their development when they join the day care, for others this process is much slower.
+In some of the children we observe quick progress in their development when they join the day care, for others this process is much slower.

-With each one of these children you can literally see and feel how their day lightens up when they get to the day care.
+With each one of these children, you can literally see and feel how their day lightens up when they get to the day care.
 We witness how they feel at home and flourish in this environment.
-They know they are cared for, can play, be around other children.
+They are cared for, can play, be around other children.

 Almost every day we can celebrate small or big achievements:

 - Sebastian has overcome is fear of the bathroom.
 He doesn’t need his diapers anymore.